-Unitywater have advised that there is a high probability that the project will not proceed within the next five years.
-Unitywater have therefore confirmed their intention to remove the project from the budget.
+Unitywater has advised that there is a high probability that the project will not proceed within the next five years.
+Unitywater has therefore confirmed its intention to remove the project from the budget.

-The Authority notes Unitywater's request to remove the project from the budget and has removed the project for price monitoring purposes.
+The Authority noted Unitywater's request to remove the project from the budget and removed the project for price monitoring purposes.